Get insider access

 Our Verdict

-The iRobot Roomba j9+ is good for cleaning bare floors.
-It does a good job of cleaning small debris and pet hair, though it does have a slightly harder time with bulkier debris.
+The iRobot Roomba j9+ is okay for cleaning bare floors.
+It does a good job of cleaning small debris and pet hair, though it has a slightly harder time with debris along walls and in corners.
 It also feels very well-built, and its self-emptying capability helps reduce hands-on maintenance requirements.
 Unfortunately, its real-time hazard detection system is prone to false positives, and despite having a relatively advanced mapping system, it can miss cleaning some parts of your floor.

 Pros